harshitaleela/checkpoint-restore/README.md

 _What works:_ The program is successfully able to write to a checkpoint file and restart from
 	      the saved checkpoint after reading from the file.

-_What does not work:_ The program still detects stack smashing on WSL2, even after using the flag.
+_What did not work:_ The program was still detecting stack smashing, even after using the -fno-stack-protector flag.

+_Fix:_ Restore the fsBase register as well.

 **************************************************************************************************